Luminor Bank

 Luminor Bank AS is a bank headquartered in Tallinn, Estonia, with branches in Latvia and Lithuania.
-It is the third-largest bank in the Baltics and in Estonia.
-Luminor has a deposit market share of 16% and lending market share of 22%.
+As of 2019 it was the third-largest bank in the Baltics, with a deposit market share of 16% and lending market share of 22%.
+In June 2024, it was reported that both OTP Bank and UniCredit were bidding to acquire control of Luminor from the Blackstone Group.

+Overview

 Luminor was founded in August 2017 on the basis of the Baltic operations of Nordea and DNB.
 Luminor took over 930,000 of DNB's former customers and 350,000 of Nordea former customers.
 The merger was completed on 1 January 2019.

 Originally, Nordea owned 56.5% and DNB owned 43.5% of Luminor.
-In September 2018, it was announced that 60% of Luminor's shares will be sold to the Blackstone Group led consortium.
-The transaction was approved by the European Commission in January 2019.
-The transaction was completed in September 2019.
-After the transaction, Nordea and DNB own of 20% stakes both.
+In September 2018, it was announced that 60 percent of Luminor's shares would be sold to a consortium led by Blackstone Group.
+The transaction was approved by the European Commission in January 2019, and completed in September 2019.
+After the transaction, Nordea and DNB owned stakes of 20 percent each.
 Blackstone and Nordea have agreed that Blackstone would also purchase Nordea's remaining 20% in Luminor.
-Blackstone is planning to remain the shareholder for four to seven years after which it most likely will exit by listing Luminor on several stock exchanges.
+In December 2021 Blackstone acquired 8.4% of Nordea’s shares and in September 2022 bought the remaining 11.6%.